Image

 Restoring and enhancing the Grainger Market

-Robertson is working with Newcastle City Council to deliver work to restore the Grade-I listed Grainger Market.
+Robertson worked with Newcastle City Council to successfully deliver the restoration of the Grade I-listed Grainger Market.

 £9 million